marios-code-path/demo-chat/chat-core/README.md

 ### Jackson Modules

 Jackson modules allow us to register serializers and deserializers.
 In this case, we have our own deserializers for our polymorphic types.
-We will compose a modules for each domain-specific deserializer.

 Using SimpleModule, we can easily construct our own domain modules and expose them to the application context with @Bean.

 JacksonModules.kt: